 Disability discrimination can present itself in several forms ranging from harassment to exclusion.
-Here, employment law specialist Ian Lewis describes the main types of disability discrimination and gives examples of discrimination that would constitute a disability discrimination claim.
+Here, we describe the main types of disability discrimination and gives examples of discrimination that would constitute a disability discrimination claim.

 When can you claim for disability discrimination?